The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary black holes: Appendix

-In Table~\ref{tab.spin} we present a suite of Geneva evolutionary models ~\citep{Eggenberger2012,Ekstrom2012,Georgy2013} with $M_{\rm zams}=20$--$120\msun$ for a wide range of chemical compositions: $Z=0.014$--$0.0004$.
-Specifically, we are listing CO core mass for each evolutionary model along with our estimate of the associated BH spin magnitude.
+In Table~\ref{tab.spin1} we present a suite of {\tt Geneva} evolutionary models ~\citep{Ekstrom2012,Georgy2013,Groh2019} and Eggenberger et al. (in preparation) with $M_{\rm zams}=9$--$120\msun$ for a wide range of chemical compositions: $Z=0.014$--$0.0004$.
+Specifically, we are listing CO core mass for each evolutionary model along with our estimate of the associated BH spin magnitude (see Fig.~\ref{fig.bhspin1} for a plot of the relation between the two).

-Spin magnitude is very sensitive to BH mass ($\propto 1/M_{\rm BH}^2$; see eq.~\ref{eq.bhmag}).
-CO core mass may be taken as proxy for BH mass (App.~\ref{sec.COBH} and Fig.~\ref{fig:appd_mbh_mco}).
-Below we present the behavior of CO core mass within Geneva models.
+The spin magnitude is very sensitive to the BH mass ($\propto 1/M_{\rm BH}^2$; see eq.~\ref{eq.bhmag}).
+The CO core mass may be taken as a proxy for BH mass (cf. Appendix~\ref{sec.COBH} and Figure~\ref{fig.mbhmco}).
+Below we present the behavior of the CO core mass within the {\tt Geneva} models.
 This discussion explains the non-monotonic dependence of BH spin on metallicity.

-As naturally expected, the CO core mass increases with initial star mass within models of the same metallicity.
-This intuitive trend is reversed only at the highest metallicity considered here ($Z=0.014$) at which stellar winds are most efficient in mass removal.
-This is in particular true for very massive stars ($M_{\rm zams} \gtrsim 100\msun$).
+As naturally expected, the CO core mass increases with the initial stellar mass within models of the same metallicity.
+This intuitive trend is reversed only at the highest metallicity considered here ($Z=0.014$), at which stellar winds are most efficient in mass removal.
+In particular, this is true for very massive stars ($M_{\rm zams} \gtrsim 100\msun$).

 Another intuitive expectation is not supported by these stellar models.
-For a given initial star mass, one may naively expect that CO core mass would increase with decreasing metallicity: as winds are getting weaker and star remains more massive.
-However, for example for $M_{\rm zams}=85\msun$ we note $M_{\rm CO}=26.4,\ 35.8,\ 27.4,\ 44.2\msun$ for $Z=0.014,\ 0.006,\ 0.002,\ 0.0004$, respectively.
-In the following, we explain this non-monotonic behavior in terms our adopted stellar evolution model.
+For a given initial stellar mass, one may naively expect that the CO core mass would increase with decreasing metallicity, as winds are getting weaker and star remains more massive.
+However, for example for $M_{\rm zams}=85\msun$ we find $M_{\rm CO,2}=26.4,\ 35.8,\ 27.4,\ 44.2\msun$ for $Z=0.014,\ 0.006,\ 0.002,\ 0.0004$, respectively.
+In the following, we explain this non-monotonic behavior in terms of our adopted stellar evolution model.